Exlll/ConfigLib/README.md

 * Automatic creation, saving, loading, and updating of configuration files
 * Support for comments through annotations
 * Support for all primitive types, their wrapper types, and strings
-* Support for enums, records, and POJOs (+ inheritance!)
+* Support for all Java enums, records, and POJOs (+ inheritance!)
 * Support for (nested) lists, sets, arrays, and maps
 * Support for `BigInteger` and `BigDecimal`
 * Support for `LocalDate`, `LocalTime`, `LocalDateTime`, and `Instant`
 * Support for `UUID`, `File`, `Path`, `URL`, and `URI`
 * Support for Bukkit's `ConfigurationSerializable` types (e.g. `ItemStack`)
+* Option to format the names of configuration elements
 * Option to exclude fields from being converted
-* Option to format field and component names before conversion
 * Option to customize null handling
 * Option to customize serialization by providing your own serializers
 * Option to add headers and footers to configuration files